collision theory

 Collision theory- explaining the rates of chemical reactions

-Before a chemical reaction can happen between two reacting substances the particles present in each of them must collide with a large enough force to break all the bonds holding the reactant particles together and they may also have to collide in a specific orientation.
-As an example consider the reaction between hydrogen and chlorine to make hydrogen chloride gas.
+Before a chemical reaction can happen between two reacting substances the particles present in each of reacting substance must collide with a large enough force to break all the bonds holding the reactant particles together and they may also have to collide in a specific orientation or way.
+As an example consider the reaction between hydrogen gas and chlorine gas to make the compound hydrogen chloride.
 The image below shows a molecule of hydrogen and a molecule of chlorine reacting to make two new molecules of hydrogen chloride gas.

 Before a chemical reaction happens the reacting particles must collide with enough force to break the bonds holding the molecules together.